nowtechnologies/open_ozone_chamber/doc/ozone_generator.md

 #### Advantages

-* Fastest way to start with.
+* Fastest way to start with. *( Put it in a closed chamber and turn it on for n minutes. )*
 * It has been built and tested.
 * It has the capacity to sterilize a complete room. *( 5-10 g/h )*
 * The indicator and timer is already built in. *( also potential disadvantage )*